KevinJMcGrath/Symphony-PowershellBot/README.md

 To install the bot:

+1. *IMPORTANT* Make sure the bot user is in the rooms for which messages should be collected.
+The bot script cannot see messages in rooms the bot user is not in.
 1. Ensure Powershell is installed on the client or server that will host the bot
 1. Make sure the host's Powershell security settings allow scripts to be run
     1. Run Powershell or Powershell ISE as an Adminstrator